TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 Page Type Decorator
 ^^^^^^^^^^^^^^^^^^^

-The PageType Enhancre (Decorator) allows to add a suffix to the existing route (including existing other enhancers) to map a page type (GET parameter &type=) to a suffix.
+The PageType Enhancer (Decorator) allows to add a suffix to the existing route (including existing other enhancers) to map a page type (GET parameter &type=) to a suffix.

 It is possible to map various page types to endings: